trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 .. note::

     You would at least specify one criterion in a principal rule.
-If you specify both criteria in a principal rule, it will return the desired conclusion when either of criteria is satisfied.
+If you specify both criteria in a principal rule, it returns the desired conclusion when either of criteria is satisfied.

 The following implements an exact matching of the full principal name for LDAP